 - Ask for help.
 Much professional advice is free, whether it’s an initial consultation with a licensed insolvency practitioner, the National Debtline, Citizens Advice, or the Government’s Money Advice Service.

 - Start by working out how much you owe right now with everything combined.
-Work out your income and expenditure too, and don’t be vague.
+Work out your income and expenditure too, and be as precise as possible.

 - Prioritise the payment of your debts.
 Identify your essential financial commitments and cut down on luxuries.
 Identify outstanding debts with the highest interest charges and prioritise paying these.
 Maintain minimum monthly credit card payments to retain your credit rating.